 - Bring to a quick boil, reduce heat, add spices and simmer for about 1.5 hours, skimming any foam that develops.
-As the stock simmers add water as needed., you want to maintain a water level of 2 quarts10 each peppercorn, 4 each thyme sprigs, 1 each rosemary sprig, 2 quarts water
+As the stock simmers add water as needed., you want to maintain a water level of 2 quarts10 each peppercorn black, 4 each thyme fresh, 1 each rosemary sprig, 2 quarts water

 - Strain through a fine-meshed strainer discard solids or cheesecloth

 - Let cool completely, then cover and chill.

 Nutrition information is calculated using an ingredient database and should be considered an estimate